 1. Providers Can Focus on Their Patients

-Understandably, most physicians didn’t enter the medical field to focus on billing – they did it because they want to help people.
+Indeed, most physicians didn’t enter the medical field to focus on billing – they did it because they want to help people.
 By outsourcing RCM to a qualified service provider, physicians can spend more time focusing on providing high-quality care.
-And when healthcare providers turn over billing and claims management to an expert, they’re also helping ensure that each patient has the best and highest quality experience possible from the moment they walk in the door.
+In doing so, healthcare providers turn over billing and claims management to an expert, they’re also helping ensure that each patient has the best and highest quality experience possible.
+This starts from the moment they walk in the door.

 2. Administrators Spend Less Time on Training and Compliance

 The healthcare industry is always changing and advancing.
-That’s great news for patient care, but it can pose a challenge for providers and administrative staff, who need to constantly keep up with new software, corrections to billing codes, changes in payer contracts, and complicated updates to government regulations.
+That’s great news for patient care.
+However, it can also pose a challenge for providers and administrative staff, who need to constantly keep up with new software.
+This includes corrections to billing codes, changes in payer contracts, and complicated updates to government regulations.
 With a qualified service provider handling your patient billing and collections processes, your practice won’t need to expend as much time on developing resources to train (and retrain) your staff.

 3. Outsourcing RCM Reduces Billing Errors

 A single billing error can add hours of administrative follow-up time and cause lost revenue.
-Because there are changes and updates to medical billing codes and regulations each year, it can be difficult for in-house staff to maintain efficiency while capturing charges and coding precisely and accurately.
-Outsourced revenue cycle management turns over coding functions to a qualified vendor, which means your team will have fewer errors throughout the billing and coding process and can avoid billing resubmissions and claims denials.
+Consequently, frequent changes and updates to medical billing codes and regulations make it difficult for in-house staff to maintain efficiency.
+Capturing charges and coding precisely and accurately is crucial.
+Outsourced revenue cycle management turns over coding functions to a qualified vendor.
+This means your team will have fewer errors throughout the billing and coding process and can avoid billing resubmissions and claims denials.

 4. Outsourced RCM Means Reduced Time to Payment

 The healthcare reimbursement process can take weeks or even months.
-This can create significant challenges for healthcare providers who are trying to manage shrinking margins while at the same time providing excellent care and retaining qualified staff.
+This can create significant challenges for healthcare providers.
+At the same time, they are trying to manage shrinking margins while providing excellent care and retaining qualified staff.
 With a dedicated partner, you can turn over the ongoing monitoring that revenue cycle management requires, ensuring more predictable financial performance.
-You can be confident that you’re getting the maximum reimbursement in a timely manner – which allows you to increase profits and better serve your patients and staff.
+You can be confident that you’re getting the maximum reimbursement in a timely manner.
+This allows you to increase profits and better serve your patients and staff.

 Choose Ventra Health for Expert Outsourced Revenue Cycle Management

 If your hospital or practice is looking for an experienced partner for outsourced revenue cycle management, Ventra Health is here to assist you.
-Our team provides advisory solutions to more than 400 clients across the United States, serving to optimize their operations, boost revenue, and reduce billing errors.
+Our team provides advisory solutions to more than 400 clients across the United States.
+We serve to optimize their operations, boost revenue, and reduce billing errors.
 For more information about Ventra Health’s managed services, contact us today.